TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/lectures/index.md

    creditlink: http://repository.tudelft.nl/view/MMP/uuid%3Aa2f25709-c56e-453e-9394-4a05acf603a4/
 ---

 The lectures will be renewed this year; the schedule will be updated as we go.

+The lecture notes and slides will be published at http://www.declare-your-language.org

-For your information, last year's schedule is included below.
+For your information, last year's schedule and lecture pages are still included below.

 ## Schedule 2017-2018